The International Investigations Review: Poland

 Numerous other crimes are specified in other pieces of legislation that regulate specific areas of economic activity.

-A condition for commencing proceedings against a company is that it has been established by a legally final guilty verdict that a crime has been committed by a person acting in the name of a company.
+A condition for commencing proceedings against a company is that it has been established by a legally final guilty verdict that a crime has been committed by an individual acting in the name of the company.
 There are two other instances when proceedings against a company may be commenced: a verdict that conditionally discontinues criminal proceedings against such an individual, or a verdict that discontinues criminal proceedings by stating that despite the crime having been committed, the perpetrator cannot be punished.
-Corporate quasi-criminal liability always stems from criminal personal liability.
+Corporate quasi-criminal liability always stems from personal criminal liability.

 Liability on the basis of the above-mentioned Act may be imposed in the event that one of the following is proven: (1) at least a lack of due diligence in the choice of the person representing the entity, who is also the perpetrator of an offence; or (2) poor organisation of the company, which did not ensure the avoidance of the commitment of an offence, which could have been prevented if the body or representative of the collective entity had applied the required due diligence.

 The liability arising under this Act is non-transferable; that is, in the case of a merger, division or restructuring of the relevant company, the liability expires.
-However, the court might impose an interim prohibition on such transformations at a company to prevent it from avoiding.
+However, the court might impose an interim prohibition on transformations of this kind at a company to prevent it from avoiding liability by these means.

 As regards representation, the original perpetrator and the corporate entity may be represented by the same attorney or counsel, even though its role would be slightly different in each of these proceedings.